php-school/workshop-manager/README.md

 Once downloaded follow the [instructions in the docs](https://www.phpschool.io/install)

+Run the [verify command](#verify) to make sure your installation is ready to go!

 ## Usage / Commands

 ### Search | Find

-Quickly find available workshops by part of their name and get an instant indication if they're already installed.
+Quickly find available workshops by part of its name and get an instant indication if they're already installed.

 ```sh
  workshop-manager search php